Biffy Clyro: Influences

 In their early days, Biffy Clyro's biggest influences were Washington, D.C., post-hardcore bands.

 According to Ben Johnston, the band has drawn from a wide range of acts:"I guess we were all locked to Nirvana and that whole Seattle sound thing.
 That really woke us up to what was possible in terms of how simplistic you could be but still have power.
 How you didn’t have to be a virtuoso.
 We liked Guns N' Roses and stuff before that and then when Nirvana hit us at 14 or 15, everything changed.
 We started to think we could be a band possibly.
 Soundgarden, Nirvana, Pearl Jam, and then some more obscure American bands like Karate and Braid, and proggy stuff like Rush, Yes, and Dillinger Escape Plan.
 Then we get into more softer things like Red House Painters and more folky stuff.
 But we always wanted to be somewhere in the middle of that.
 I could play you parts of our songs that sound like Dillinger and some that sound like Red House Painters… the most un-pigeonhole-able band in the world."

-Additionally, the band has cited Faraquet, Far, Fugazi, Shudder To Think, Omar Rodriguez-Lopez of At the Drive-In and the Mars Volta, Girls Against Boys, Will Haven, Mogwai, the Beach Boys, U2, Marnie Stern, St. Vincent, Rush, Death Grips, Tears for Fears, Bonnie "Prince" Billy, Weezer and the Afghan Whigs as influences.
+Additionally, the band has cited Sunny Day Real Estate, Mineral, Faraquet, Far, Fugazi, Shudder To Think, Omar Rodriguez-Lopez of At the Drive-In and the Mars Volta, Girls Against Boys, Will Haven, Mogwai, the Beach Boys, U2, Marnie Stern, St. Vincent, Rush, Death Grips, Tears for Fears, Bonnie "Prince" Billy, Weezer and the Afghan Whigs as influences.
 Mark Z. Danielewski's second novel Only Revolutions was influential for the album Only Revolutions; the band have since met Danielewski, discovering that he was a fan when he attended one of their shows.